-Mallory, a Unionist, was the representative for Kentucky's 5th congressional district from 1863 to 1865.
+Mallory was the representative for Kentucky’s 5th congressional district and was an Unionist.
+He served from 1863 to 1865.

 From Dec 1859 to Mar 1865, Mallory missed 502 of 1,671 roll call votes, which is 30.0%.
 This is on par with the median of 28.2% among the lifetime records of representatives serving in Mar 1865.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1860-Mar 1861||141||38||27.0%||77th|

 |Dec 1862-Mar 1863||273||82||30.0%||51st|

 The information on this page is originally sourced from a variety of materials, including: